commanderx16/x16-emulator/README.md

 * When starting `x16emu` without arguments, it will pick up the system ROM (`rom.bin`) and the character ROM (`chargen.bin`) from the executable's directory.
 * The system ROM and character ROM filenames/paths can be overridden with the `-rom` and `-char` command line arguments.
+* `-keymap` tells the KERNAL to switch to a specific keyboard layout.
+Use it without an argument to view the supported layouts.
 * `-sdcard` lets you specify an SD card image (partition table + FAT32).
 * `-prg` lets you specify a `.prg` file that gets injected into RAM after start.
 * `-run` same as above, but also executes the application using `RUN` or `SYS`, depending on the load address.